MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/how-to/publishing-packages/creating-an-account.md

 You must create a PowerShell Gallery account before publishing anything to the PowerShell Gallery.
 PowerShell Gallery accounts must be linked to an email-enabled login account.
-This account can be an Microsoft Entra ID account or a Microsoft ID, like an email account from `outlook.com` or `hotmail.com`.
+This account can be an Microsoft Entra account or a Microsoft ID, like an email account from `outlook.com` or `hotmail.com`.

 To create a PowerShell Gallery account, go to [https://PowerShellGallery.com][01] and click on